Caleb Dias - December, 2018

 I try to be a minimalist in every aspect of my life, which spills into my computer usage.
 In this world, we outsource so many of our brain’s basic functions to computers.
 Whether this is a good or bad thing remains a question that I will not attempt to answer here.
 I will say that I make a conscious effort (although I am not perfect) to only use computers for tasks that the human brain/body cannot do with at least minimal effort.
 For example, I cannot easily deliver a message across the country or world, so I will use e-mail to do that instead.
 On the other hand, my brain is perfectly capable of plotting a route on a paper map, so I will do that instead of using a computer in most cases.

 I occasionally use instant messaging.
 My protocol of choice is XMPP with OTR encryption.
-Because most people I communicate with will not use XMPP, I also use Signal Desktop (linked to signal-cli) for sending instant messages to those with “smart” phones.
+Since many people I associate with don't care to learn XMPP, I use signal-cli on occasion.

 I use LibreOffice for creating complex documents or spreadsheets, otherwise I prefer to use nano for editing text.
-I should probably learn to use GNU Emacs.
+I should probably learn to use GNU Emacs or Vim.

 I try to avoid SaaS (software as a service).
 In other words, I would rather do my computing on a device I own rather than outsourcing to others.
 For example, editing documents on my own computer rather than using Google docs.
 However, this website is hosted on gitlab.com, rather than a server I control.
 In principal I do not care for this, but at least it does not violate my privacy since the site is public anyways.
 The same goes for my e-mail service, Riseup.
 I do not have control over their servers.